 His teaching interests include market microstructure and institutional asset management, and asset pricing.

 He is the 2018 recipient of The CME Group–MSRI Prize in Innovative Quantitative Applications, a fellow of the American Finance Association (2014), and a fellow of the Econometric Society (since 2002).
 He holds an honorary doctoral degree from the Stockholm School of Economics (2013).
 He has been a board member of the American Finance Association (2004-2006), a staff member of the Presidential Task Force on Market Mechanisms (Brady Commission, 1987), a consultant to the SEC’s Office of Inspector General, a member of NASDAQ’s economic advisory board (2005-2007), a member of the FINRA economic advisory committee (2010 to present), and a member of the CFTC’s Technology Advisory Committee (2010-2011).

 Jeff Bohn, Swiss Re Institute

-Dr. Bohn is the Head of the Swiss Re Institute.
+Dr. Bohn is the Chief Research & Innovation Officer and Head of Research & Engagement at the Swiss Re Institute.
 Most recently, he served as Chief Science Officer and Head of GX Labs at State Street Global Exchange in San Francisco.
 Before moving back to California, he established the Portfolio Analytics and Valuation Department within State Street Global Markets Japan in Tokyo.
 (He is fluent in Japanese.)
 He previously ran the Risk and Regulatory Financial Services consulting practice at PWC Japan.

 Roberto Rigobon is the Society of Sloan Fellows Professor of Management and a Professor of Applied Economics at the MIT Sloan School of Management.
 He is also a research associate of the National Bureau of Economic Research, a member of the Census Bureau’s Scientific Advisory Committee, and a visiting professor at IESA.